Content marketing for the beauty industry – market analysis and practical tipsAnna Żbikowska

 The reader is being addressed here directly.
 Short imperative sentences make one think of an energetic game of tennis.
 It’s yet another set of techniques that are worth using when creating marketing slogans.

-The above examples were inspired by commissions given to Loc At Heart by our regular clients.
+The above-examples were inspired by projects commissioned by locatheart’s regular clients.

 The beauty industry – perfectionism at every step